Gap analysis (conservation): Mapping uncertainty

 Predicted species habitat distributions in GAP data contain numerous errors of commission (attributing presence where a species is absent) and errors of omission (attributing absence where a species is present) resulting in large composite error when map layers are combined.
 Despite this fact, species distribution maps produced by gap analysis rarely incorporate error into the visual representation.
 In gap analysis applications, it can result in dramatically different conservation recommendations.
 In addition, residual multiscale sampling effects can be identified using a statistical covariation measure, such as sensitivity analysis.

 The 'shifting baseline syndrome'

 The baseline for all National GAP projects is determined by the satellite data used to determine the vegetation cover that predicts species habitat distribution, which already includes a large percentage of anthropogenic land uses.
 First, because historic species distribution is not known, gap analysis results are a mere fraction of any species original habitat.
 Also, the static nature of gap analysis currently is not able to show the dynamic response capacity of species to change or species viability over time.
 Shifting baselines require that gap analysis incorporates a case-by-case consideration of management goals and definitions of conservation success.

+Socio-Ecological Gap Analysis

+A study published in Proceedings of the National Academy of Sciences examined 91 African carnivore species using a framework that integrates threat layers, including drought patterns and measures of human pressure, and resource layers, including the extent of protected areas, cultural diversity, and governance.
+The study built an index of "available conservation capacity" (ACC) for each location within each species’ range, identifying places where there are significant threats to a species.
+The results found that smaller-bodied carnivore species, typically considered lower-risk than large megafauna, were found to have less available conservation capacity across their species ranges than larger species, suggesting that standard gap analyses may significantly underestimate extinction risk for less prominent species.
+The study also found that areas with larger cultural diversity sometimes correlated with higher conservation capacity, highlighting the value of local and indigenous people filling in the gaps that formal protected areas may leave.